Frequently Asked Questions | FAQs

 In order to apply, applicants must:

-- complete, in full, the Affordable Access program application (available online May 14, 2019)
+- complete, in full, the Affordable Access program application

 - provide a copy of 2018’s Notice of Assessment or Proof of Income Statement (Option 'C') from the Canada Revenue Agency.
 This includes members of the household not applying for the program.
 Full-time adult students are not required to submit a Notice of Assessment or Proof of Income.
 Revenue Canada requires 10 business days to process a Notice of Assessment request; alternatively, you may obtain a copy of your own notice of assessment online